 So why do we call this electronic “circuit builder” a breadboard?
-Many years ago, when electronics were big and bulky, people would grab their mom’s breadboard, a few nails or thumbtacks, and start connecting wires onto the board to give themselves a platform on which to build their circuits.
+Many years ago, when electronics were big and bulky, people would grab the nearest breadboard, a few nails or thumbtacks, and start connecting wires onto the board to give themselves a platform on which to build their circuits.

 Why Use Breadboards?

 An electronics breadboard (as opposed to the type on which sandwiches are made) is actually referring to a solderless breadboard.
 These are great units for making temporary circuits and prototyping, and they require absolutely no soldering.

 Prototyping is the process of testing out an idea by creating a preliminary model from which other forms are developed or copied, and it is one of the most common uses for breadboards.
 If you aren’t sure how a circuit will react under a given set of parameters, it’s best to build a prototype and test it out.

 For those new to electronics and circuits, breadboards are often the best place to start.
 That is the real beauty of breadboards--they can house both the simplest circuit as well as very complex circuits.
 As you'll see later in this tutorial, if your circuit outgrows its current breadboard, others can be be attached to accommodate circuits of all sizes and complexities.